 Create your first Playlist by adding a name in Playlist Name textbox.

-Choose a colour to help you organise your Playlists, then click red “ADD” button to create the Playlist.
-At first, your Playlist will be empty, then next step will be to add tracks to the Playlist.
+Choose a color to help you organize your Playlists, then click the red “ADD” button to create the Playlist.
+The color of the Playlist will affect the color of the Event when they Playlist is added to the Schedule.

 The way you program your station is up to you.
 One suggestion for beginners is to start by creating Playlists labelled by the air date.
 This makes it easier to associate your Playlist with the Event in the Schedule tab.
 For example, we created the Playlist Monday AM for an event that we intend to broadcast on Monday morning.

 Step 2: Add tracks to your Playlist

-Once you’ve created your Playlist, left-click on the Playlist name or click on the edit icon to add tracks to your newly created Playlist.
+Once you’ve created your Playlist, left-click on the Playlist name or click on the edit icon (shown above) to add tracks to your newly created Playlist.

 On the left side of the Playlist pane are the tracks that are currently uploaded to your Library.
 On the right will be your selected Playlist (empty at first).